romainsimon/neuroevolution/README.md

 <h1 align="center">Neuroevolution</h1>

 <div align="center">
-  Evolving a population of Neural Networks using Tensorflow.js and Genetic Algorithm in ES6
+  Evolving a population of Neural Networks using Tensorflow.js and Genetic Algorithm in ES6.
+This is an implementation of [NEAT](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) (Neuro Evolution of Augmenting topologies)
 </div>

 <br />